BrooklynGamery/gdocexpo/sponsor/content.markdown

 ![](/assets/images/photos/2016/13.jpg)

 Want to help the 2018 Game Devs of Color Expo?
 We are open to financial and in-kind partnerships!
-Interested parties can contact us at hello@brooklyngamery.com, [send us direct donations via PayPal](http://paypal.me/BrooklynGamery) (our preferred method), or use the Donation field [on the ticketing page](/tickets).
+Interested parties can contact us at gdocexpo@gmail.com, [send us direct donations via PayPal](http://paypal.me/BrooklynGamery) (our preferred method), or use the Donation field [on the ticketing page](/tickets).

-<a href="http://tinyurl.com/sponsorgdocexpo2017" class="btn">View prospectus (PDF)</a>
+<a href="https://tinyurl.com/sponsorgdocexpo2018" class="btn">View prospectus</a>

 ----